-Māori landowner Haumoana White does not have to pay the $110K debt New Plymouth District Council claimed he owed in rates arrears.
+Māori landowner Haumoana White does not have to pay the rates debt New Plymouth District Council claimed he owed in rates arrears.
 Photo / supplied

 Details of his battle can be heard this week at Waitangi.

-Farmer Haumoana White, who has land at Mokau, stopped paying rates about 10 years ago because New Plymouth District Council (NPDC), which sets his rates, refused to accept he was Māori on Ngati Wai Māori land.
+Farmer Haumoana White, who owns land at Mokau, stopped paying rates about 10 years ago because the New Plymouth District Council, which sets his rates, refused to accept he was Māori on Ngati Wai Māori land.

-Robyn Martin-Kemp, her partner Russell Gibbs and sister-in-law Marie Gibbs had researched the act as part of their opposition to Taranaki’s ongoing Mt Messenger bypass dispute and had cited it in rates challenges on other Māori land.
+Robyn Martin-Kemp, her partner Russell Gibbs and sister-in-law Marie Gibbs had researched legislation as part of their opposition to Taranaki’s ongoing Mt Messenger bypass dispute and had cited it in rates challenges on other Māori land.

-In their submissions on White’s behalf, Marie and Russell argued NPDC’s pursuit of the rates arrears was wrong on multiple layers and failed to recognise the act.
+In their submissions on White’s behalf, Marie and Russell argued the council’s pursuit of the rates arrears on two land blocks, one of which is called Kamate, was wrong on multiple levels and failed to recognise provisions that might apply in the relevant acts.

-Two days before a substantive hearing of the arguments, the council withdrew its proceedings and has since reassessed White’s land in line with the act as non-rateable.
+Two days before a substantive hearing of the arguments, the council withdrew its proceedings and has since been in discussions with Mr White.

-Organisers of this week’s Treaty of Waitangi commemorative events learned about White’s win through a video post Martin-Kemp made on Facebook and invited her to speak on the main stage at Waitangi.
+Organisers of this week’s Treaty of Waitangi commemorative events learned about White’s win through a video Martin-Kemp posted to Facebook, then invited her to speak on the main stage at Waitangi.

 Keen to share his success, White will be with Martin-Kemp as she tells other freehold Māori landowners how they, too, could qualify for rates remissions and exemptions.